dotnet/docs-maui/docs/user-interface/controls/tableview.md

 `EntryCell` also defines a `Completed` event that's raised when the user hits the return key, to indicate that editing is complete.

-The following example shows using an `EntryCell` to define the appearance of items in a `TableView`:
+The following example shows using an `EntryCell` to define the appearance of items in a <xref:Microsoft.Maui.Controls.TableView>:

 ```xaml
 <TableView Intent="Settings">